 Let’s take a look at the main trends in hotel guest expectations and what hoteliers can do to meet them.

 1. Contactless experiences

 There are of course some guests who still want to be greeted by a concierge on arrival.
-But the 71% of guests who favor self-service technology will help free up staff to give face-to-face service to those who need it.
+But the 73% of guests who prefer hotels that offer contactless experiences help free up staff to give face-to-face service to those who need it.

 2. Flexible check-ins